 I don’t mean to be a Debbie Downer here, but I am just trying to tell you the facts!
 Disney World is HUGE!
-There is so much to do, to see, to experience, and to eat!
+There is so much to do, see, experience, and eat!
 You will never get to do everything in just one trip.
-I have been more times then I can count, and we always manage to try something new during our trips.
+I have been more times than I can count, and we always manage to try something new during our trips.
 My advice to newbies is to pick 3-5 things that you want to do that day.
 Focus on doing those things.
 Anything after that will just be a magical extra!

 7. Florida Weather is unpredictable!